 The Missing Piece of the Puzzle

 Institutions and businesses have really been putting in the work when it comes to providing remote solutions, but an accessibility plan for video also needs to be in place in order for continuity plans to be effective.
-Providing post-production captioning and transcription, audio description, and live captioning are important factors in building an effective continuity plan, as it ensures that accommodation needs are met for all individuals affected by a transition to remote learning.
-In all cases, courses that have students with accommodations and public facing content should be prioritized for captioning.
+Providing post-production captioning and transcription, audio description service, and live captioning are important factors in building an effective continuity plan, as it ensures that accommodation needs are met for all individuals affected by a transition to remote learning.
+In all cases, courses that have students with accommodations and public facing content should be prioritized for closed captioning.

 To help start video accessibility planning, consider developing continuity plans that increase the use of lecture capture platforms and associated captioning integrations already being used in your institution.
 Similarly, schools and enterprises should anticipate making greater use of web meeting platforms such as Zoom and Blackboard Collaborate, along with live captioning, in order to offer accessible remote instruction, meetings, and training.